AustinLeeIT/blog/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Austin Lee IT's project blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Here you will find information on my current and past projects ...